 I usually enjoy the sabudana khichadi with coconut chutney or dahi raita, either as a snack or even as a main meal.

 Important Tips To Make Sabudana Khichdi Recipe

-- First and foremost, always, wash sabudana either under running water or at least 3-4 times to get off the most of the starch from it.
+- First and foremost, always, wash sabudana well.
+DO it either under running water or at least 3-4 times to get off the most of the starch from it.

 - One of the most crucial point here is the soaking of sabudana with right amount of water.
 Number of dear people struggle to get the right consitency of pearls to make khichdi turning it into sticky clump.

 - The amount of water that worked for me always to soak them is adding an 1 & 1/4 cup of water to 1 cup of sabudana.
 So whatever number of cup measure of sabudana you are taking, same measure cups of water plus 1/4 cup of extra water works very well for sabudana ki khichdi.

 - Another key point to make sago khichdi is, ALWAYS soak sabudana overnight, for best results.
 After soaking it overnight, always drain the extra water, if any left, by transfering it into a colander for few minutes.